-Over the summer, federal and state guidance regarding school reopening in the U.S. has evolved.
-As we developed our protocol for COVID risk mitigation for the upcoming semester, our guiding principles are as follows:
+As federal and state guidance regarding school reopening in the U.S. evolves, we develop our protocols for COVID risk mitigation for the 2020-21 academic year.
+Our guiding principles are as follows:

 - We believe on-campus experiences and in-person instruction will always be more effective than virtual interaction in educating and inspiring our cadets to fulfill their potential.

 - We must provide a full calendar of extra-curricular and co-curricular activities in a military school environment that creates layers of protection against COVID-19.

 - We will be prepared to deliver distance learning to cadets when needed, but we will work first and foremost to support on-campus quality instruction and cadet life.